 Choosing the Right Filter Media Is Critical to Proper Fume Management in Welding Applications

-The challenge for any welding operation and its environmental team is the ability to properly manage weld fumes in a variety of welding settings.
+The challenge for any welding operation and its environmental team is the ability to properly manage weld fumes in a variety of welding environments.
 Removing the fumes from the area is only the beginning of the process; how you filter the fume is just as critical as the equipment used to remove the fume.
 Choosing the right filter media will improve the overall function of the equipment, reduce maintenance, improve airflow, lower costs and improve air quality in the working environment.

 Ask any safety manager about cleaning the air in a welding environment; the end game is filtering the fume as well as removing it from the work area.
 OSHA is taking a harder look at weld fume management, specifically hexavalent chromium (CrVI or Cr6+).
 Simply relocating welding fume is not an option.
 It must be captured effectively.
 And while you can see smoke disappear into a filtration system and clear air comes out, much of the fume itself is actually invisible to the naked eye.
 Choosing a system should be based on a combined examination of the system and understanding of filter technology.
 Matching the best filtration with a high efficiency system will lower costs over time.